nick318/old-blog/_posts/2018-01-28-contracts-for-microservices.md

 you opportunity to support different platforms.
 Point about complexity should be discussed because I see **people do not use benefits** of microservice.

-Let us remind why microservices exist in out tech world.
+Let us remind why microservices exist in our tech world.
 What was the problem before microservices?
 Well, that is something from what you may be a little bit shaking.
 It is called -  [_monolith_](https://en.wikipedia.org/wiki/Monolithic_application).
 What was the problem with monolithic applications?
 Here are some of them:
 All logic inside one place - which can break some piece of functionality when you develop/fix another piece.